heythisisgordon/VSA-OGM/docs/refactoring/refactor7.md

-# Phase 5: Comprehensive Testing and Documentation
+# Phase 6: Comprehensive Testing and Documentation

 ## Summary of Overall Task

 The overall task is to implement a Grid-Based Sequential VSA-OGM mapping pipeline that treats each sampling point like a robot pose keyframe.
 This approach processes the point cloud incrementally, focusing on local points within sensor range at each sampling location, rather than processing the entire point cloud at once.
 The implementation will include:

-Phase 1: Adaptive Spatial Indexing Implementation Phase 2: Optimized Vector Caching Implementation
-Phase 3: Enhanced VSA Mapper Implementation - Core Structure Phase 4: Shannon Entropy Feature Extraction Implementation Phase 5: Main Interface and CLI Updates
+Phase 1: Adaptive Spatial Indexing Implementation Phase 2: Simplified Vector Caching Implementation Phase 3: Enhanced VSA Mapper Implementation - Core Structure Phase 4: Shannon Entropy Feature Extraction Implementation Phase 5: Main Interface and CLI Updates
 Phase 6: Comprehensive Testing and Documentation (Current Phase)

-## Phase 5 Focus: Comprehensive Testing and Documentation
+## Phase 6 Focus: Comprehensive Testing and Documentation

 In this phase, we will focus on ensuring the enhanced VSA-OGM implementation is robust, reliable, and well-documented.
 This includes comprehensive testing, performance benchmarking, and detailed documentation to help users understand and leverage the new features.